waleedafifi90/learning-journal/html.md

 ## How you can create Your first HTML page?

 You can use and code editor like VSC, Notepad++, XCode, Atom, etc..
-Or you can use the Notepad that installed in you PC the one that came with your Windows OS **Notead** all you new is open Notepad and copy the code in top of this page and paste it in Notepad the save the file with extention _.html_ and thats it.
+Or you can use the Notepad that installed in you PC the one that came with your Windows OS **Notepad** all you new is open Notepad and copy the code in the top of this page and paste it in Notepad then save the file with extension  _.html_  and that's it.

 ### HTML Summary